How to Send and Stop LinkedIn Invitations and Messages

-Why You Would Like to Connect: Explain why you want to be contacts with the person; perhaps you read an interesting article they posted, you both work for similar companies, etc. If you would like to connect because you want career advice, you can include this in your invitation.
+Why You Would Like to Connect: Explain why you want to be contacted with the person; perhaps you read an interesting article they posted, you both work for similar companies, etc. If you would like to connect because you want career advice, you can include this in your invitation.

 However, do not directly ask for a job or for a recommendation until the person has accepted your invitation.

-Mutual Benefits: Emphasize how the potential contact could benefit from your connection.
+Mutual Benefits: Emphasize how potential contact could benefit from your connection.
 Something as simple as, "Please let me know if I can be of any help," will show the person the potential benefit of being your contact.